-Record retention requirements are addressed via the ESIGN Act, which legitimized the validity of electronic records as long as they accurately reflect the agreement and can be reproduced as required.
-Often this requirement is met by providing a fully executed copy to the signer or permitting the signer to download a copy of the agreement.
+Record retention requirements are addressed via the ESIGN Act which legitimized the validity of electronic records as long as they accurately reflect the agreement and can be reproduced as required.
+Often this is addressed by providing a fully executed copy to the signer or permitting the signer to download a copy of the agreement.